rchaput/acronymsdown/README.md

     the *RL* acronym appears before the *MORL* one.
     *Warning*: if this sorting is used, the `include_unused` option **MUST** be set to `false`!
 Otherwise, **acronymsdown** will raise an error.
+* `inexisting_keys`: Controls what to do when an acronym key is not found.
+  - `warn`: (default) A descriptive warning is printed, and the acronym is replaced by the key.
+  - `ignore`: The acronym is simply replaced by the key.
+  - `error`: A descriptive error is raised, and the parsing stops.

 On the notion of *key*: in the previous example, notice that the *MORL* acronym has an additional `key` field.
 If explicitly set, **acronymsdown**